Boy Interrupted: Hart Perry (father)

 Evan's father had a brother who was diagnosed with bipolar depression and committed suicide at the age of 21.
 Because of this, he did everything he could to prevent the same outcome for his son, Evan Perry.
-Hart did everything he could to make Evan happy, he would film with him, he would go to therapy with Evan, and he was very supportive.
-On the day that Evan committed suicide, Hart was the one that found him at the bottom, despite him previously checking in on Evan 5 minutes before, he couldn't stop the outcome.
+Hart did everything he could to make Evan happy and was very supportive; he would film and go to therapy with him.
+On the day of Evan's suicide, Hart found him after he had jumped from the window.
+Despite checking in on Evan 5 minutes earlier, he couldn't change the outcome.